tutors-sdk/setu-compsci-catalogue/unit-1-programmes/topic-06-WD_KCMSC_B/unit-7/talk-02-talk-02-Distributed_Systems/talk-02-Distributed_Systems.md

 ---
 icon:
-  type: material-symbols:school
+  type: mdi:help-circle-outline
   color: 398126
 ---

-Distributed Systems

-This module will equip the student with the knowledge required to comprehend the architecture of a m ...
+This module will equip the student with the knowledge required to comprehend the architecture of a modern, distributed, service-oriented application a ...